nttcslab/eval-audio-repr/README.md

 ## What's new

 ### Mar 25, 2024 -- Fixed minor issues.
-- New feature: Fine-tuning program supports "eval-only" option.
+- New feature: Fine-tuning program supports a new option "eval-only".
-- Refactoring: Logging folder name to reflect weight path name and other minor issues.
+- Refactoring: Logging folder name so that it uses the weight path name.
 - Fix: Small issues with CLAP model wrappers.

 ### Jan 25, 2024 -- Supported zero-shot evaluation for CLAP models.